fabriziosalmi/EthicalAI/README.md

 ### Dashboard

-A comprehensive web dashboard is generated to visualize and compare assessment results:
+The tool includes a web-based dashboard for exploring and comparing assessment results:

-* **Overview**: Key metrics, top and bottom performing models, score trends
+* **Overview**: Key metrics and trends at a glance
-* **Model Comparison**: Side-by-side comparison of model performance
+* **Model Comparison**: Side-by-side comparison of different models
-* **Category Analysis**: Detailed breakdown of performance by ethical category
+* **Category Analysis**: Detailed performance across ethical categories
-* **Detailed Results**: Complete assessment history and category scores by model
+* **Assessment History**: Historical tracking of all assessments
+* **Interactive Charts**: Visual representation of performance metrics
+* **Report Links**: Direct access to detailed reports

-The dashboard is accessible in the `docs/index.html` file and can be viewed in any web browser.
+The dashboard is automatically updated after each assessment and can be accessed by opening the `docs/index.html` file in a web browser.

+### Assessment Data Tracking

+The tool maintains a history of all assessments in `assessment_data.jsonl`, enabling:

+* Tracking of model performance over time
+* Comparison between different versions of the same model
+* Analysis of trends across providers and categories
+* Data for the dashboard's historical charts and tables

 ### Comparison Reports